ShaunCurtis/CEC-Publish/README.md

     </Body>
 </UICard>
 ```
-#### Base Form Code
+### Base Form Code

-At this point we step down into code in the base forms.
+At this point we step down from project specific code, to generic library base forms.
 Each function/code block is annotated with the name of the source component.
-We look at code blocks in the class inheritance hierarchy in the order in which is is executed.
+Code blocks/Methods/Base Methods are ordered in the order in which they are executed.

+#### Component Event Code

 ##### OnInitializedAsync